 The mission of the Deputy Director for Strategy, Capabilities, Policy, and Logistics is to serve as principal advisor to TCJ5/J4 on all futures initiatives including strategic planning, logistical transformation, force programming, policy development, and operational traffic management policies and procedures.
 Coordinate all Distribution Process Owner (DPO) related issues/responsibilities.
 Works with Joint Staff, Office of the Secretary of Defense (SECDEF), Defense Agencies, and Department of Defense (DOD) field activities to improve the overall efficiency, effectiveness, and interoperability of distribution-related activities, systems, and data.

-The Resources Office oversees daily administrative functions and programs for the J5/J4 Directorate.
+The Resources Office oversees daily administrative functions and programs for the TCJ5/J4 Directorate and the Enterprise Readiness Center (TCERC).
 They provide executive support to a Navy O-8, Civilian SES, and Air Force O-6.
-They also provide administrative support to over 200 military, civilian, and contractor personnel.
-They liaison with senior leaders within the directorate and provide Knowledge Operations Management guidance within a joint environment on a daily basis.
+They also provide administrative support to approximately 200 military, civilian, and contractor personnel throughout the directorate.
+They liaison with senior leaders within the directorate and provide Knowledge Management guidance on a daily basis.
+They task and monitor suspenses using the Task Management Tool (TMT) as well as manage programs such as Sharepoint, Defense Travel System (DTS), Security Management, Functional Area Communication Computer System Manager (FACCSM), Cyberspace Infrastructure Planning System (CIPS), Government Purchase Card (GPC), Telephone Control Officer (TCO), Evaluations, Awards, Manpower, Safety, Database Management, In-Out Processing, Personnel Accountability and Recall Service (PARS), Budget, Records Management, Facilities Liaison, and the Training and Development Management (TANDEM) Program within the directorate.